-Co-parenting can be a tricky, especially if you are in conflict with your ex.
-However, it is usually best for your children’s growth and wellbeing if things are kept as normal as possible and they are able to see both of their parents regularly, providing it is safe to do so.
-Having shared children can make the divorce process even longer, more emotionally draining, and much more stressful, as it is not only your wellbeing in question here.
+However, it is usually best for your children’s growth and well-being if things are kept as normal as possible and they are able to see both of their parents regularly, provided it is safe to do so.
+Having shared children can make the divorce process even longer, more emotionally draining, and much more stressful, as it is not only your well-being in question here.

 When Divorcing a Narcissist

 If you are divorcing a narcissist, try to educate yourself, allowing you to be aware of their narcissistic traits or tactics and how to navigate them.
 Legal professionals and divorce coaches often see these types of divorces, so your team should be able to help you through this, and even help you to combat these behaviours before they come out.
 Strong legal counsel and support through a divorce coach is key to successfully divorcing a narcissist, whether the divorce happens in court or outside of it.

 Narcissists tend to resort to manipulation or intimidation, you should prepare yourself for this and be confident about fighting for what is right, rather than giving in under the weight of this harassment.
 Preparing yourself for a long fight, both financially and emotionally is unfortunately necessary.
 Some of the behaviours that you can expect from a narcissist are: